alexandreSouza31/plane-G/README.md

 # Plane-G!

-It is a travel planner, where it is possible to enter various expenses.
+It's a travel planner where you can manage various expenses.
 (in progress...)

 ## Table of contents

 - [Overview](#overview)